openstack/swift/doc/source/overview_erasure_code.rst

 duplicates of each unique fragment that is returned from the configured EC engine.

-Duplication of EC fragments is optimal for EC storage policies which require dispersion of fragment data across failure domains.
-Without duplication, common EC parameters will not distribute enough unique fragments between large failure domains to allow for a rebuild using fragments from any one domain.
+Duplication of EC fragments is optimal for Global EC storage policies, which require dispersion of fragment data across failure domains.
+Without fragment duplication, common EC parameters will not distribute enough unique fragments between large failure domains to allow for a rebuild using fragments from any one domain.
 For example a uniformly distributed ``10+4`` EC policy schema would place 7 fragments in each of two failure domains, which is less in each failure domain than the 10 fragments needed to rebuild a missing fragment.

-Without duplication support, an EC policy schema must be adjusted to include additional parity fragments in order to guarantee the number of fragments in each failure domain is greater than the number required to rebuild.
-For example, a uniformally distributed ``10+18`` EC policy schema would place 14 fragments in each of two failure domains, which is more than sufficient in each failure domain to rebuild a missing fragment.
+Without fragment duplication, an EC policy schema must be adjusted to include additional parity fragments in order to guarantee the number of fragments in each failure domain is greater than the number required to rebuild.
+For example, a uniformly distributed ``10+18`` EC policy schema would place 14 fragments in each of two failure domains, which is more than sufficient in each failure domain to rebuild a missing fragment.
 However, empirical testing has shown encoding a schema with ``num_parity > num_data`` (such as ``10+18``) is